A tried-and-tested vaccine for an ancient disease has intriguing potential for treating diabetes.

 People with type 1 diabetes who took part in a small eight-year study and received injections of the bacillus Calmette-Guérin (BCG) vaccine — used primarily to treat tuberculosis — saw their blood sugar drop to near-normal levels for at least five years.

-The BCG vaccine, first developed in 1908, is the most commonly administered treatment for tuberculosis, given to more than 100 million children worldwide each year.
-It’s also widely used to treat bladder cancer and leprosy.
+The BCG vaccine, first developed in 1908, is the most commonly administered treatment for tuberculosis, given to more than

 The study by researchers at Massachusetts General Hospital (MGH) is preliminary, but the possible implications are significant.